Madonna di San Luca, Bologna: Cable car

 From 1931 to 1976 an aerial cable car operated from the base of the hill on the outskirts of Bologna, to the summit.
 The total distance covered in the 7 minute travel time was 1328m with a vertical difference of 220m.
 The operation was closed due to increased usage of private transport to ascend the hill.
 The top station is abandoned but intact, the bottom station has been converted into apartments but remains structurally the same, and the single pylon remains intact in a field.

+Portico di San Luca

+The Portico di San Luca is a monumental 3.8-kilometre covered arcade in Bologna, consisting of 666 arches.
+It links the historic city gate, Porta Saragozza, to the hilltop Sanctuary of the Madonna di San Luca on Colle della Guardia.
+Constructed between 1674 and 1793, the arcade was originally designed to shelter the annual religious procession in which the icon of the Virgin Mary is carried from the sanctuary to Bologna Cathedral.

+It is widely recognized as the longest portico in the world and represents one of the most distinctive architectural and cultural landmarks of Bologna.
+In 2021, the Portico di San Luca was inscribed as part of the UNESCO World Heritage Site titled The Porticoes of Bologna.